 But where do you go to find information if you have not yet constructed a circle of support?
 There is plenty of support in the online world.
 Facebook groups and forums are tremendous.
 A Google search for local homeschool groups may find you someone right next door, as it did for a North Carolina friend of mine.

 I have a wealth of young homeschool moms who tell me that Instagram and Pinterest have given them great encouragement and wonderful ideas.
-Depending on how intrepid, or crazy you want to be, there are close to 800,000 references to homeschooling on YouTube.
+Depending on how intrepid, or crazy you want to be, there are a plethora of references to homeschooling on YouTube.